 5. Monitoring and Alerting

-Employing monitoring tools to track server metrics and set up alerts for abnormal activity enables proactive intervention to prevent overload situations.
+Employing monitoring tools to track server performance metrics and set up alerts for abnormal activity enables proactive intervention to prevent overload situations.
 This involves:

 - Performance monitoring: Monitoring key metrics such as CPU utilization, disk I/O, memory usage, and network traffic to identify performance bottlenecks and capacity constraints.